Fiji beats New Zealand to clinch back-to-back Olympic titles - WHIZ News

 The Fijians were always in front in the final, just as they were in Rio, scoring three first-half tries to lead 19-12 at the break.
 When Asaeli Tuivuaka raced over to score in the right corner with about two minutes remaining, another title was assured.

-The stadium was eerily quiet because of the ban on fans, unlike the raucous atmosphere in Rio five years ago.
-But there were shouts and yells of encouragement from the bench.
+The stadium was eerily quiet because of the ban on fans, unlike the raucous atmosphere in Rio in 2016.
+The shouts and yells of encouragement from the bench was all that was needed.

-The Fijians were playing with control but conceded after the halftime siren sounded, with Sione Molia stepping through a tired defense.

-It helped the New Zealanders stay within striking distance, until Tuivuaka’s try put the result beyond doubt.

 The classification for ninth-12th was completed in the morning session, with Kenya beating Ireland 22-0 for ninth place and 2016 semifinalist Japan finally getting a win to finish off a disappointing campaign at the Tokyo Games — albeit to avoid last place with a 31-19 comeback over South Korea.